Nutida musik: Location and venues

 The association was located in an old brick complex in the center of Västerås.
 The building was a brewery before the organization took it over.
 Locally, this house was known as "Bryggis", which in Swedish is a nickname for "brewery".
 Many concerts were held in a hall named "Valvet" ("The Vault") in the basement of Bryggis.
 Nutida musik also frequently used other venues, including the larger "88:an" ("The 88") and various state-owned places.

 Nutida Musik also organized a yearly outdoors festival in the center of Västerås.
 It was free of charge and used mobile stages.

 Founders and board

 The musician Pugh Rogerfeldt was a founder of Nutida Musik.
 Later Mikael Karlmark led the way to enlarging and developing the association.
 Karlmark was on the Board between 1984 and 1990.
-Daniel Green was employed as head of bookings, concerts and other activities during 1985-1987 (predeccesed by Anders Åberg).
+Daniel Green was employed as head of bookings, concerts and other activities during 1985-1987 (predeccesed by Anders Altzarfeldt).
 He initiated and completed the compilation album "elva band" recorded at MNW studios in Waxholm, Stockholm.
 On the album 11 local bands perform one song each.
 Among them Arabesque (with Welcome to China), Unchained (with Victims of Paradise), Joan of Arc, and others.
 Nutida musik grew to approximately 2200 members by 1990, the largest size in its existence, and was at some points the biggest un-commercial music organisation in Sweden.